datopian/ckanext-querytool/README.md

 A CKAN extension to create visualizations based on the uploaded datasets.

+## Javascript and Webpack
+### Webpack and Babel config
+`.babelrc` -- babel config (see https://babeljs.io/docs/en/configuration#babelrc for config options) `webpack.config.js` -- webpack config (see https://webpack.js.org/configuration/)

+### Javascript files
+Source files for the querytool live in:
+`ckanext/querytool/fanstatic/javascript`

+Distribution files (files served via our extension) are compiled via webpack and live in:
+`ckanext/querytool/fanstatic/javascript/dist`
+*NOTE*: Make sure to reference `/dist/` files, not the source files!

+Vendor files (third party libraries) live in:
+`ckanext/querytool/fanstatic/javascript`

+### Updating source files
+Source files can be changed as needed.
+After updating run:
+`npm install && npm run webpack` which will build the transpiled / minified resources and copy them to the `/dist` folder in the host machine.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->